harshbhardwaj77/wisecow/README.md

 ## Deployment on EKS Cluster
-1. Created a AWS EKS cluster and deployed app there using Github Actions
+-  Created a AWS EKS cluster and deployed app there using Github Actions.
+-  I have created the EKS cluster using Terraform.
+-  Terraform main.tf file has been added in the repo.
+It can be used to quickly create an EKS cluster